jaspector

 Provide advance notice when scheduling inspections.
 Confirm minimum notice required (24-48 hours typical for Wyoming small towns).

-Typical inspection sequence: For new residential construction: (1) Foundation/footing prior to concrete pour; (2) Framing rough-in prior to insulation; (3) Plumbing and mechanical rough-in; (4) Insulation prior to drywall; (5) Final building inspection.
+Typical sequence: For new residential construction: (1) Foundation/footing prior to concrete pour; (2) Framing rough-in prior to insulation; (3) Plumbing and mechanical rough-in; (4) Insulation prior to drywall; (5) Final building inspection.
 For commercial additions/alterations: Varies by project scope.
 Confirm required sequence with Building Official at time of permit issuance.

 All electrical inspections are performed by Wyoming State Electrical inspectors (Department of Workforce Services, Division of Labor Standards) -- entirely separate from town building inspections.
 Plumbing/mechanical inspections: Confirm with town whether handled by town building official or by a separate licensed inspector.
 Commercial/multi-family fire inspections: Wyoming State Fire Marshal performs fire safety inspections statewide.